STAQS

 Synergistic TEMPO Air Quality Science

-NASA’s Tropospheric Emissions: Monitoring of POllution (TEMPO) mission is planned to launch in early 2023 to provide geostationary observations of air quality over North America.
-With this addition of high-resolution satellite measurements, the Synergistic TEMPO Air Quality Science (STAQS) mission seeks to integrate TEMPO satellite observations with traditional air quality monitoring to improve understanding of air quality science and increase societal benefit.
-STAQS will be conducted in summer 2023, targeting two primary domains in Los Angeles and New York City and several secondary domains across North America with ground and airborne based measurements.
+NASA’s Tropospheric Emissions: Monitoring of POllution (TEMPO) mission launched in April 2023 to provide geostationary observations of air quality over North America.
+With this addition of unprecedented high-resolution satellite measurements, the Synergistic TEMPO Air Quality Science (STAQS) mission sought to integrate TEMPO satellite observations with traditional air quality monitoring to improve understanding of air quality science and increase societal benefit of the mission.

-The framework for STAQS stems from measurements strategies and collaborations developed during airborne air quality studies from the last decade.
-For STAQS, NASA is collaborating with partners conducting complementary air quality studies in 2023 (AEROMMACUPiDSGOTHAAM) to build a synergistic observing system more robust than any singular entity could provide alone.
-This growing list of partners include federal agencies, regional air quality consortiums, state air quality agencies, and academic institutions.
+The framework for STAQS stemmed from measurements strategies and collaborations developed during airborne air quality studies from the last decade.
+For STAQS, NASA collaborated with partners conducting complementary air quality studies in 2023 (full list summarized on the AGES+ website) building a synergistic observing system more robust than any singular entity could provide alone.

 Scott Collis of Argonne National Laboratory, left, and community leader Nedra Sims Fears work to advance urban resilience through science.
 They collaborated with NASA during the STAQS air quality mission in Chicago.
 NASA/Kathleen Gaeta